 Kale has been getting a lot of attention in the last few years due to the high amounts of vitamins and minerals it contains.
 Packed with vitamin A, K, and C, along with a good percentage of daily recommended minerals, it’s no wonder that kale is categorized as one of the super foods.

-The type of kale most commonly found at the grocers is grown for its ability to withstand handling, transport and display time, not necessarily for its flavor.
-Kale comes in all different sizes, shapes, colors and textures, so with a little experimentation, you should be able to find at least kale suited for zone 8 that will suit your taste buds as well.
+The type of kale most commonly found at the grocers is grown for its ability to withstand handling, transport, and display time, not necessarily for its flavor.
+Kale comes in all different sizes, shapes, colors, and textures, so with a little experimentation, you should be able to find at least one kale suited for zone 8 that will suit your taste buds as well.

 How to Grow Kale in Zone 8

-Set out kale plants in the spring about 3-5 weeks before the last frost and/or again 6-8 weeks before the first frost in the fall.
-In USDA zones 8-10, kale can be continually planted throughout the fall.
+Set out kale plants in the spring about three to five weeks before the last frost and/or again six to eight weeks before the first frost in the fall.
+In USDA zones eight to ten, kale can be continually planted throughout the fall.
 Fall is the best time to plant kale in regions where winter temperatures don’t dip below the teens, or kale can be grown in a cold frame in northern climates.

 Set plants out in full sun to partial shade.
-The less sun (less than 6 hours per day), the smaller the leaves and stock.
+The less sun (less than six hours per day), the smaller the leaves and stock.
 To produce those tender leaves, kale should be planted in fertile soil.
-If your soil is less than fertile, amend it with nitrogen rich components like blood meal, cottonseed meal or composted manure.
+If your soil is less than fertile, amend it with nitrogen rich components like blood meal, cottonseed meal, or composted manure.

-The ideal soil pH should be between 6.2-6.8 or 6.5-6.9 if clubroot disease has proven to be an issue in your garden.
+The ideal soil pH should be between 6.2 and 6.8 or 6.5 and 6.9 if clubroot disease has proven to be an issue in your garden.

-Set kale plants 18-24 inches (46-61 cm.) apart.
-If you want big leaves, give the plants more space but if you desire small, tender leaves, plant the kale closer together.
-Keep the plants irrigated with 1-2 inches (2.5 to 5 cm.) per week.
-To keep roots cool, retain moisture and retard weeds, mulch around the plants with compost or fine bark, pine needles, straw or hay.
+Set kale plants 18 to 24 inches (45.5-61 cm.) apart.
+If you want big leaves, give the plants more space, but if you desire small, tender leaves, plant the kale closer together.
+Keep the plants irrigated with 1 to 2 inches (2.5-5 cm.) of water per week.
+To keep roots cool, retain moisture, and retard weeds, mulch around the plants with compost or fine bark, pine needles, straw, or hay.